bloodchen/NBnode/README.md

 * you can change core/config.js to change the port number of the API server.
 * a https web server comes with NBnode, please stop apache or ngnix server.
 * you can use tools like pm2 to make the service running in background.
 In this case, you can set exit_count:60 in config.js to make startCore.js restart every 60 minutes, to make it run more smoothly.
-* you can edit welcome.md in root folder to show different welcome message to the users.
+* you can create welcome.md in root folder to show welcome messages at https://yourdomain.